Kathleen Man Gyllenhaal: Career

 Man Gyllenhaal has directed many award-winning shorts including Sita: A Girl From Jambu which explores sex trafficking in Nepal and Lychee Thieves a short film where Man Gyllenhaal represented her native Hawaii.
 Sita: A Girl From Jambu was used at benefit screenings to raise awareness and funds for the prevention of sex trafficking in Nepal.
 The film is based on Bichari (Poor) Sita, a play that was written and performed by native girls in rural Nepal.
 Man Gyllenhaal produced Kind of a Blur which starred Sandra Oh.

 Man Gyllenhaal also co-directed the award-winning feature-length documentary, Beauty Mark.
 The film tells the story of runner, Diane Israel, and her struggle with an eating disorder.

 Man Gyllenhaal served as a co-producer of Grassroots and is the producer of Uncharitable, based on the viral TED Talk "The Way We Think About Charity is Dead Wrong" by Dan Pallotta.

-Kathleen is also the writer/director of In Utero, a feature documentary about prenatal life and its impact on human development, which premiered at the Seattle International Film Festival in 2015 and won a Social Impact Media Award (SIMA) and the Breakthrough Documentary Award at the San Diego International Film Festival.
+Man Gyllenhaal is also the writer/director of In Utero, a feature documentary about prenatal life and its impact on human development, which premiered at the Seattle International Film Festival in 2015 and won a Social Impact Media Award (SIMA) and the Breakthrough Documentary Award at the San Diego International Film Festival.
 Man Gyllenhaal was pregnant herself during filming.